While it may seem difficult to find scholarships for autistic children, they do exist if you know the right places to look.

 Organization for Autism Research

 If a student with autism is interested in attending post-secondary education, he or she might be interested in applying for the scholarship from the Organization for Autism Research or OAR.
-They award five scholarships of $3,000 each.
+They award 50 scholarships yearly of $3,000 each from across its three scholarships: the Schwallie Family Scholarship, the Lisa Higgins Hussman Scholarship, and the Synchrony Scholarship for Autistic Students of Color.
+Applications are accepted from early December - early May annually.

 CVS Pharmacy Charitable Trust